-Figure 2: Sketch of the Laskin nozzles A horizontal impactor plate is placed inside the container, in a way that the plate and the inner wall of the container form a small gap.
-The aerosol outlet is connected directly to the upper front plate.
+Figure 2: Sketch of the Laskin nozzles

+A horizontal circular impactor plate is placed inside the container, in a way that the plate and the inner wall of the container form a small gap of about 2mm.
+The second air inlet and the aerosol outlet are connected directly to the top.
 Two gauges measure the pressure on the inlet of the nozzles and inside the container, respectively.
 Compressed air with a pressure difference of 0.5 bar - 1 bar with respect to the outlet pressure is applied to the Laskin nozzles and creates air bubbles within the liquid.
 Due to the shear stress induced by the tiny jets, small droplets are generated and carried inside the bubbles towards the oil surface.
 The impactor plate retains big particles; small particles escape through the gap and reach the aerosol outlet.
 The four valves at the nozzle inlets can be used in order to control the number of particles.
 The mean size of the particles generally depends on the type of liquids being atomized, but is only slightly dependent on the operating pressure of the nozzles.
 Vegetable oil is the most commonly used liquid since oil droplets are believed to be less unhealthy than many other particles.
-However, any kind of seeding particles, which are harmful or cannot be dissolved in water, should not be inhaled.
-Most vegetable oils (except cholesterolfree oils) lead to polydisperse distributions with mean diameters of approximately 1 um.
+However, any kind of seeding particles, which are harmfull or cannot be dissolved in water, should not be inhaled.
+Most vegetable oils lead to polydisperse distributions with mean diameters in the submicron range.
 The same particle size can be generated when Di-Ethyl-Hexyl-Sebacat (DEHS) is used in combination with the generators described above.
-DEHS particles turn into vapour after a few hours and are therefore not polluting.
-The optical properties especially light scattering - are excellent and can be compared with that of vegetable oil particles.
-Technical data Atomizer principal: multiple Laskin nozzles Performance: 160 individual air jets with according liquid holes in metric fittings Fully adjustable through (manual) control of 160 Laskin nozzles (8, 16, 32, 64, 40) Typical particle size: 1.0 μm peak in PDF of size distribution Tested seeding materials: DEHS, vegetable oils
+DEHS particles turn into vapor after a few hours and are therefore not polluting.
+The optical properties - especially light scattering - are excellent and can be compared with that of vegetable oil particles.

+Technical data

+Atomizer principal: multiple Laskin nozzles in x-configuration (two layers) Performance: 40 individual air jets with according liquid holes in metric fittings Fully adjustable through (manual) control of 40 Laskin nozzles (8,16,...40)

+Typical particle size: